geekpradd/CS226-CPU-Project/old/README.md

 The main entity is called iitbproc, it outputs the current value of register 0 and current state (for ease of debugging)

-To run the setup please use the supplied testbench (`iitbproc_tb.vhd`), simply change the location of the input and output files.
-The input file contains the assembly code in binary format, to convert assembly code into binary, please use the `asm2bin.py` script present in `example_code` folder.
-A sample binary file has already been provided by the name `input_file.txt` in the same folder.
+To run the setup please use the supplied testbench (`iitbproc_tb.vhd`), simply change the location of the input file.
+The input file contains the assembly code in binary format, to convert assembly code into binary, please use the `asm2bin.py` script.

 In the Testbench (`iitbproc_tb.vhd`):
 1. Change the path of input file (containing instructions to run) on line 36.